JugesPatel/dmblog/_drafts/Creating-adventure-setting.md

 - A paranoid old prospector with wiry white hair that refuses to step too deep into the mine
 - Knows about the undead threat and refuses to investigate it himself
-- He has heard tales of the dwarves that used to inhabit this territory long ago and believes they are encroaching on their old domain.
+- He has heard tales of the dwarves that used to inhabit this territory long ago and believes they are encroaching on their old domain

 ### The Log House Tavern

 - A spacious log cabin where the workers of the settlement go to revel and drink the night away
 - The tavern is run by a large gruff man named Hough who used to be a logger before erecting this tavern
 - There is a stark divide down the center of the tavern as if marked by a line.
-Hunters and trappers sit on one side, miners sit on the other.
+Hunters and trappers sit on one side, miners sit on the other
-- A large round table sits in the center of the Log House carved with all sorts of illustrations and placed upon it is a small brass coffer.
+- A large round table sits in the center of the Log House carved with all sorts of illustrations and placed upon it is a small brass coffer
 - **The Table of Tales** - A long standing tradition in the Log House, anyone is allowed to toss a few pieces into the coffer and stand up on the table to recount a fantastic experience or tell a tall tale.
-The stories that get harmonious approval from the patrons and the barkeep are then carved into the table itself by Hough.
+The stories that get harmonious approval from the patrons and the barkeep are then carved into the table itself by Hough

 > Notice how this description is a little more thought out, even including an activity for the PCs to partake in.
 Taverns are a great place for PCs to find information and meet with the locals and they are also likely to spend a few nights here so it's worth the effort of prepping a little more.
 Including the part about how hunters and trappers separate themselves from the miners can give the players a great idea of the atmosphere of the town.